Hordunlarmy/TermGPT/README.md

 ### Prerequisites

-Ensure you have the following prerequisites installed:
+Ensure you have the following prerequisites:

 - Python 3.x
 - OPENAI_API_KEY